adityaranjan2005/Retina-mvp/README.md

 A PyTorch-based MVP pipeline for retinal vessel segmentation and analysis with multi-head architecture supporting vessel segmentation, centerline extraction, and artery/vein classification.

+**🚀 Live Demo**: The model is now live on Hugging Face!
+Try it here: https://huggingface.co/spaces/adityaranjan2005/retinal-vessel-analysis
+*(Note: The demo might be a bit slow, please be patient.
+You may need to scroll down to see the interface)*

 ## Features

 - **Multi-head segmentation model** with three outputs: